Monday, March 3, 2014

 Origin of Saying "March Comes in Like a Lion..."

-Tomorrow is March 1st, time to think about the origin of the saying "March comes in like a lion and out like a lamb."
+Today is March 3rd, and it is snowing again here in the Chesapeake.
+Time to revisit the origin of the saying "March comes in like a lion and out like a lamb."
 Some claim that the saying applies to the relative positions of constellations at the beginning and end of the month of March.
 Leo, the Lion,(Eastern horizon) and Aries, the Ram or Lamb (Western horizon).

 But it looks as if English playwright John Fletcher may have pointed the way toward the saying in 1624 when he wrote, "I would chuse March, for I would come in like a Lion...But you'd go out like a Lamb when you went to hanging."
 John Fletcher (English playwright, 1579-1625) penned this in his play A Wife for a Month, a tragicomedy (Licensed 27 May 1624; 1647) in Scene II.
 Act I.